pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/SR - Personal Reason (Non-US) JIRA.md

 C. Submit as pending.

 ### 4 - Check the tracking# for the return package
-Check the tracking number with the corresponding carrier.
-If an estimated time of arrival (ETA) is available on the carrier's tracking site, please add it to the JIRA ticket.
+After receiving the tracking number along with the corresponding carrier information from the customer, please add this information to the JIRA ticket.

 ![[Pasted image 20231120143126.png]]